Download free PDF

 Insurance Telematics Market Share, By Vehicle, 2024

 Based on vehicle, the insurance telematics market is segmented into passenger cars, and commercial vehicles.
-In 2024, the passenger cars segment dominates the market with 69% share and the segment is expected to grow at a CAGR of over 20% from 2025 to 2034.
+In 2025, the passenger cars segment dominates the market with 69.9% share and the segment is expected to grow at a CAGR of over 21% from 2026 to 2034.

-• Passenger cars represent the dominant segment in the insurance telematics market, driven by the widespread adoption of usage-based insurance (UBI), enhanced vehicle connectivity, and the growing demand for personalized, behavior-driven insurance models.
+• Passenger cars represent the dominant segment in the insurance telematics industry, driven by the widespread adoption of usage-based insurance (UBI), enhanced vehicle connectivity, and the growing demand for personalized, behavior-driven insurance models.
 These vehicles generate rich telematics data through factory-fitted systems or aftermarket devices, enabling insurers to assess real-time driving behavior, optimize premium pricing, and improve risk evaluation with greater accuracy and speed.

 • With the rising production and ownership of connected and electric passenger vehicles across regions such as North America, Europe, and Asia-Pacific, insurers are leveraging telematics to deliver more precise underwriting and proactive claims management.
 Passenger vehicles increasingly support advanced features like GPS tracking, driver scoring, and crash detection, making them ideal candidates for telematics integration that enhances both customer engagement and loss prevention.